servo/media/README.md

    --install-dir=android-18-arm-toolchain --arch=arm
 ```

-The final thing for us to do is tell Cargo where to find the android linker,
+The final thing for us to do is tell Cargo where to find the Android linker,
 which is in the standalone NDK toolchain we just created.
 To do that we
 configure the `arm-linux-androideabi` target in `.cargo/config` (or in
 `~/.cargo/config` if you want to apply the setting globaly) with the `linker`